Post Summary: How To Plan A Day Trip To Big Sur, California

 Read More: Our Complete Travel Photography Gear List

-If you’ve researched pictures of Big Sur, chances are that this falls will be on the top of your searched images.
+If you’ve researched pictures of Big Sur, chances are that these falls will be on the top of your searched images.

 McWay Falls is an 80-foot falls that cascades onto the sandy beach below.
 This is also a unique point along the Big Sur highway that allows you to enjoy views both from the south and from the north via the well-maintained boardwalks.